 Community Leader Interviews

-As part of Fletcher Allen’s most recent community health needs assessment, community leaders were asked to share their vision of a healthy community, as well as their opinions on unmet health needs, pressing health issues and improvements that could be done to improve the quality of life for residents.
+As part of Fletcher Allen’s 2013 community health assessment, seventeen community leaders were interviewed.
+Leaders were asked to share their vision of a healthy community, as well as their opinions on unmet health needs, pressing health issues and improvements that could be done to improve the quality of life for residents.
 Information gathered from this work informed Fletcher Allen’s community needs survey.

 Community Partnerships and Grant Giving

 Fletcher Allen has forged partnerships with numerous organizations, including nonprofits, businesses, educational institutions and public agencies to improve the health of the community.
-Fletcher Allen funds a variety of community organizations and programs that further our community benefit work.
+Fletcher Allen funds a variety of community organizations and programs that further our community benefit work and align with identified community health needs.
 One of these partnerships is with the Howard Center’s Street Outreach Program, which places social workers in the downtown Burlington area to assist those with mental health, substance abuse, homelessness, and unmet social service needs.
 The program has been tremendously successful and has now been replicated in Portland, Maine.

-Fletcher Allen has a long history of conducting health needs assessments to gauge the health care and related needs of the communities, including the creation of a chartered Community Benefit Committee in October 2012, which includes community members.
-The committee is the successor to the previous Community Benefit Advisory Group, which was comprised exclusively of Fletcher Allen staff.
-The committee includes six members from across the organization, six members from the community-based Vermont Health Foundation, and is chaired by Fletcher Allen’s Chief Medical Officer.
-The Community Benefit Committee is responsible for administering the Community Benefit Fund, approximately $725,000 that is used annually to support initiatives addressing the priority health needs areas identified in the Community Health Needs Assessment.
+Fletcher Allen’s Community Benefit Committee oversees the Community Benefit Fund.
+The Committee is the successor to the previous Community Benefit Advisory Group, which was comprised exclusively of Fletcher Allen staff.
+The Community Benefit Committee now includes six members from across the organization and six members from the community-based Vermont Health Foundation, and is chaired by Fletcher Allen’s Chief Medical Officer.
+The Committee grants funds to programs that align with one of the five identified priorities from the 2013 community health needs assessment.

 Community Rounds is a program designed to give Vermont community leaders an inside look at our academic medical center.
-Community leaders from throughout the state are invited to participate in an intensive two-day program that includes rotations in different clinical areas - including primary care, emergency care, specialty care and surgical care - as well as a grounding in medical and nursing education and research.
-For more information about Community Rounds, contact the Office of Government Relations at 802-847-5103.
+Community leaders from Vermont and northern New York are invited to participate in an intensive two-day program that includes rotations in different clinical areas - including primary care, emergency care, specialty care and surgical care - as well as a grounding in medical and nursing education and research.
+For more information about Community Rounds, contact Government and Community Relations at 802-847-5103.